Dra9ana/Classification-projects/README.md

 # Exercise 2: Bimodal Class Classification

 ## Overview
-This project focuses on generating samples from two bimodal classes and implementing various classification techniques to analyze their performance.
+This exercise focuses on generating samples from two bimodal classes and implementing various classification techniques to analyze their performance.
 The primary goal is to evaluate different classifiers, including a Bayesian classifier, cost-sensitive classifier, Neyman-Pearson classifier, and Wald sequential test, in terms of classification error rates and theoretical performance.

 ## Problem Description
-The objective of this project is to generate 500 samples from two bimodal classes, represented as follows:
+The objective of this exercise is to generate 500 samples from two bimodal classes, represented as follows:

 - **Class \(\Omega_1\)**:
   - Distribution 11: \(N(M_{11}, S_{11})\) where: